 Urogenital: Dysuria, Menstrual disorder.

-Central Nervous System: Migraine, Speech disorders.
+Central Nervous System: Migraine.

 Gastrointestinal: Gastrointestinal bleeding, Hepatitis, Stomatitis, Liver failure.

 Laboratory Abnormalities: Creatinine increase, Elevated liver enzymes, Hemoglobin decrease, Proteinuria.

 The following adverse reactions have been identified during post-approval use of ULTRAM.
 Because these reactions arereported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

 Serotonin syndrome: Cases of serotonin syndrome, a potentially life-threatening condition, have been reported during concomitant use of opioids with serotonergic drugs.

 Adrenal insufficiency: Cases of adrenal insufficiency have been reported with opioid use, more often following greater than one month of use.

 Androgen deficiency: Cases of androgen deficiency have occurred with chronic use of opioids [see CLINICAL PHARMACOLOGY].